adobeio/adobeio-documentation/events/using/aem-event-setup.md

       ![Health check for eventproxy,conf](../../img/events_aem_21.png "Health check for conf-events")

+If this health check is failing, check the following:

+* Make sure you have the correct event proxy package and update it to the latest version (currently 0.32.226) if needed.
+* Verify that when you installed your package, you chose the right install settings.
+* Make sure your AEM instance is compatible with Events (must be version 6.2 or higher).
+* Check the permissions for your event proxy package.
+* Match your I/O Events configuration to the integration that you've created in the Adobe I/O Console.

 2. Check that the AEM instance is able to exchange JWT tokens with Adobe I/O Identity Management System (IMS).
 To do this, execute the health check tagged with **ims-events**.
 This verifies that your IMS-related configurations are correct and working,